OxfordSemantic/AdvancedWorkshop/2_3-BlankNodes/2_3-BlankNodes.md

 This is particularly relevant if the node itself is uninteresting or unknown but its relationships to the rest of the graph are, in which case a composite object that provides several details is more helpful.

-Blank nodes are created without specifying an IRI - each time on startup, RDFox will generate a random identifier for this node in order to keep track of it.
+Blank nodes are created without specifying an IRI - instead they have what's called a "label".

 <br>
 <br>